mojaloop/documentation/docs/community/standards/invariants.md

 ## Operational Characteristics

-### 1. Baseline system demonstrated on minimal hardware supports clearing 1,000 transfers per second, sustained for one hour, with not more than 1% of transfer stages (clearing) taking more than 1 second through the hub.
+### 1. Baseline system demonstrated on minimal hardware supports clearing 1,000 transfers per second, sustained for one hour, with not more than 1% (of transfer stage) taking more than 1 second through the hub.
+#### Notes
 1. This measurement includes all necessary hardware and software components with production grade security and data persistence in place.
 2. This measurement includes all three transfer stages: discovery, agreement, and transfer.
 3. This measurement does not include any participant introduced latency.
+4. A one hour period is a reasonable approximation of a demand peak for a national payment system.
-4. A lower unit cost to scale than to initially provisioned.
+5. A lower unit cost to scale than to initially provisioned.

 #### Rationale
 1. 1000 transfers (clearing) per second is a reasonable starting point for a national payment system.
 2. 1% of transfers (clearing) taking more than 1 second is a reasonable starting point for a national payment system.
-3. The system should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.
+3. Mojaloop schemes should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.

-### 2. The system is highly available and resilient to failure.
+### 2. The hub is highly available and resilient to failures.
+#### Notes
+1. Definition of "highly available":
+   1. In this instance we define the term "_highly available_" as meaning "_the ability to provide and maintain an acceptable level of service in the face of faults and challenges to normal operation._"
+   2. Although schemes may determine their own definition of what constitutes an "_acceptable level of service_", Mojaloop makes certain contributing tradeoff choices:
+      1. When fault modes permit, service is degraded across the entire participant population rather than individual participants suffering total outages while others remain serviceable.
+2. The hub has no single point of failure; meaning that it continues to operate with minimum degradation of service in the event of a failure of any single component.
+   1. Multiple active instances of each component are deployed in a distributed manner behind load balancers.
+   2. Each active component instance can handle requests from any client/participant meaning no single participant loses the ability to transact in the event of a failure of any single component.
+3. Given appropriate infrastructure to operate upon, the Mojaloop software can be deployed in configurations which deliver 99.999% uptime (five nines).
+   1. This includes active:active and active:passive multiple, geographically distributed data center configurations
+4. Should multiple component failures occur which have not been mitigated either in the Mojaloop software, deployment configuration or infrastructure, the Mojaloop API provides mechanisms for each entity in the scheme to recover to a consistent state, with the hub being the ultimate source of truth upon full restoration of service.
+5. _See further points relating to resistance to data loss in the event of failures._

 #### Rationale
 1. Given that Mojaloop schemes are intended to form parts of national financial infrastructure they must have as close to zero downtime as possible, given reasonable cost constraints.
 2. Failures in hardware and software components are to be expected, even in the highest quality components available.
-Best practice suggests these failures should be anticipated and planned for in the design of the system.
+Best practice suggests these failures should be anticipated and planned for as much as possible in the design of the hub with a view to minimising loss or degradation of service and/or data.
-3. The system must have no single point of failure; meaning that it continues to operate with minimum degradation of service in the event of a failure of any single component.
-4. Multiple active instances of each component are deployed in a distributed manner behind load balancers.
-5. Each active component instance can handle requests from any client/participant meaning no single participant loses the ability to transact in the event of a failure of any single component.
-6. For the avoidance of doubt this means the tradeoffs chosen favour overall service availability over performance.
-I.e. All participants can continue to transact at a reduced rate rather than some participants being unable to transact at all.
+3. For the avoidance of doubt this means the tradeoffs chosen favour overall service availability and state consistency over performance.
+I.e:
+   1. All participants can continue to transact at a reduced rate rather than some participants being unable to transact at all.

-3. The system should be able to scale to meet demand.
-    1. The system should be able to scale to meet demand without loss of data.
-    2. The system should be able to scale to meet demand without loss of service.
+   2. Inconsistencies in state between scheme entities are resolvable post service restoration via the Mojaloop API, with minimal manual reconciliation necessary; the hub being the ultimate source of truth.

-    3. The system should be able to scale to meet demand without loss of performance.
+### 3. The hub is resistant to loss of data in the event of failures.
+#### Notes
+1. Given appropriate infrastructure to operate upon, the Mojaloop software can be deployed in configurations which reliably replicate data across multiple, redundant physical storage nodes before processing.
+   1. Database engine components which are provided by the Mojaloop deployment mechanisms support either:
+      1. primary:secondary asynchronous replicaor primary:primary synchronous replication.
+   2. The replication mechanisms available are dependant on the particular storage layer and database technologies employed.

+#### Rationale
+1. Given that Mojaloop schemes are intended to form parts of national financial infrastructure they must do as much as possible, given reasonable cost constraints, to avoid loss of data in the event of a failure.
+2. Failures in hardware and software components are to be expected, even in the highest quality components available.
+Best practice suggests these failures should be anticipated and planned for in the design of the hub with a view to avoiding data loss.

 ## Design Decisions